 INSKEEP: Whoa.
 Whoa.
 Whoa.
-Because I would've guessed if you said some parts of the country are more expensive than others, I would say well, naturally - it's true with everything, it's true with housing, it's true with groceries, it's more expensive than New York, it's more expensive in San Francisco; but that's not what you're saying is happening here with health insurance.
+Because I would've guessed, if you said some parts of the country are more expensive than others, I would say well, naturally - it's true with everything, it's true with housing, it's true with groceries.
+It's more expensive in New York; it's more expensive in San Francisco.
+But that's not what you're saying is happening here with health insurance.

-RAU: It does, but I was surprised when we looked at the top and the bottom 10 areas how little it matters.
-Now and for instance, eastern Tennessee has got a lot of problems, heavy tobacco use, obesity.
-One hospital CEO I talked to referred to it as the belt buckle in the stroke belt.
-But their premiums among the lowest in the nation.
+RAU: It does.
+But I was surprised, when we looked at the top and the bottom 10 areas, how little it matters.
+Now - and for instance, Eastern Tennessee has got a lot of problems - heavy tobacco use, obesity.
+One hospital CEO I talked to referred to it as the belt buckle in the Stroke Belt.
+But their premiums are among the lowest in the nation.
 Well, why is that?
-There's - in Chattanooga - there's different systems, the Catholic system, a for-profit system and a public system.
-And the insurers basically had everyone bided out and pick the lowest system.
+There's - in Chattanooga, there's different systems - the Catholic system, a for-profit system and a public system.
+And the insurers basically had everyone bid it out and pick the lowest system.
 So they've got a low-cost deal there.

 INSKEEP: Some places where the prices are low for the silver plan - which is not everything, but a pretty good plan, they still manage to get pretty good coverage for very low prices.

 RAU: Yeah.
 There's a lot of university hospitals that are in these networks.
 There's a lot of major doctors' clinics.
 I mean, you're doing fine, if that's what you want.

 INSKEEP: Is it possible that some of the places where premiums are very high, that people are not getting very good coverage?